833M0L3/H96MaxX3/README.md

 # **Installing Ubuntu based Armbian Linux on H96 Max X3 TV Box**
 ![H96X3Max](/11-H96-max-x3-S905X3-rounded-mini-android-tv-box.jpg)

 Ok the main question is how did I end up with a TV Box instead of going with the popular miniature computers like Raspberry Pis.
 The thing is, Raspberry Pis here in my country are frikin expensive compared to these TV Boxes.
 A base model Raspberry Pi 3 with 1 GB RAM cost around Rs 8000 while I can get a TV Box with same performance CPU and RAM of 4 GB with just Rs 5800, not to forget about all the plus points like built in heat sink, pre built plastic box for the board , built in EMMC memory of 32 GB or more, and so on.
+[Read here for more info](https://ozkolonur.medium.com/here-is-why-i-am-replacing-my-raspberry-pi-4-nodes-with-this-ce7170c71a60)

 So, getting a TV Box is definitely a smart choice.
 But the problem is getting Linux to run on it.
 Since these TV Boxes come with Android OS pre installed and have a different way of booting, getting it to work with Linux is a very tedious job.